Soren-Caron/FindMyDeskUBC/backend/README_TESTING_DOCUMENTATION.md

 BACKEND_DIR = Path(file).resolve().parents[1]
 if str(BACKEND_DIR) not in sys.path:
 sys.path.insert(0, str(BACKEND_DIR))
-This guarantees pytest can always import `main` and `model`, no matter where tests are run from.
+This guarantees pytest can always import main and model, no matter where tests are run from.

----
-**Note Chatgpyt was used to help generate some of the test cases.
-*These tests were mainly written to catch bugs in our code

 Test Categories